A. Gary Anderson Graduate School of Management: MBA Program

 The MBA program launched in 1983.

 Offered in the A. Gary Anderson Graduate School of Management, the MBA program enrolls about 80 students per year as of 2011.

 In 2010, MBA student interns participated in the first ever study of foreign direct investment in Riverside County.
 They worked with the Office of Foreign Trade at the Riverside County Economic Development Agency.

 Ph.D.
 Program

 The Ph.D.
-Program launched fall 2011.
+Program launched in Fall 2011.
 The program is interdisciplinary, focusing on management and marketing.
 The first cohort is composed of six students.

 Master of Professional Accountancy (MPAc) Program

-A Master of Professional Accountancy (MPAc) program was approved for launch fall 2012.
+A Master of Professional Accountancy (MPAc) program was approved for launch in Fall 2012.

 Executive MBA Program

 In 2009, SoBA launched an Executive MBA program.
 Typical applicants to the 21-month program have seven to 10 years of career experience minimum.
 The first cohort was composed of managers in finance, distribution, a CPA, and physicians.
 The program enrolls about 20-25 students per year.